kinszee/MySQL-Hive-PowerBI-Pipeline/README.md

 # MySQL-Hive-PowerBI-Pipeline

-The project aims to create 3 dashboards for a client's Pizza restuarant.
-The client has requirements to show
+The project achieved aim to create 3 dashboards for a client's Pizza restuarant.
+The client requirements are to have business intelligence on
 1. Order Activity
 2. Inventory Management
 3. Staff management